-You can set all of this up with a smart phone and get traffic to your brick and mortar store!
+You can set all of this up with a smart phone and get traffic to your store!

 Create an Online Showroom

-One of that ways you can boost sales on your brick and mortar business is to create your own online showroom.
+One way you can boost sales on your business is to create your own online showroom.
 This applies practically on all industries, and there is no need to deliver your products if you do not want to ship.

 Most people do this on a lap top and I recommend you do, However, you can share the showroom and update it via your phone.

 In an online showroom, you are showing the customer what products are available, and if possible the prices.
 We use Shopify sto do this.

 As mentioned earlier, people who see marketing material for a brick and mortar stores may not take action because of the following reasons: